fluent/fluent-bit-docs/administration/configuring-fluent-bit/format-schema.md

-# Format and Schema
+# Formats and Schema

-Fluent Bit might optionally use a configuration file to define how the service will behave, and before proceeding we need to understand how the configuration schema works.
+Fluent Bit might optionally use a configuration file to define how the service will behave.
+Starting in Fluent Bit 1.9, it supports yaml format plus the usual plain text.

+Before proceeding we need to understand how the configuration schema works.

 The schema is defined by three concepts: